 First World War - NZ.
 Te Ara - New Zealand.
 Origins The First World War was caused by the destabilisation of the balance of power in Europe due to the rise of Germany.

 Co.: the first hundred pilots A brief history by Henry Wigram recounting the beginnings of the Canterbury Aviation Company.
 The Canterbury (New Zealand) Aviation Co.
-Film: Troops departing NZ.
+Details of services and training offered by the company following World War I. Film: Troops departing NZ.
 New Zealand.
 Heritage Images - Auckland Libraries.
 War Film - DigitalNZ.
 Anzac Day - New Zealand.
 NZ WWI Deaths by Date.
 Te Papa - New Zealand.
 WW100 New Zealand.
 A selection of sites and sources for learning about the history of the First World War from a New Zealand perspective, and the role your family members might have played in it.

 Soldiers inside the YMCA library in Beauvois, France.
 Ref: 1/2-013635-G. Courtesy of Alexander Turnbull Library, Wellington, New Zealand.
 Starting Places Use these websites to start your learning journey.
 Anzac Day Collection.
 This documentary gave NZ viewers, for the first time, a Turkish view of the Gallipoli story.